 Figure 8: OV Administrator shared device registration

-In the presence of BYOD application, the employee device registration page should allow similar sharing rules as the end-user.
+In the presence of BYOD application (HAM), the employee device registration page should allow similar sharing rules to the end-user.
+The end-user when registering their BYOD device for the first time should be prompted “Do you want to share a service” and be redirected to the “service sharing rules page as shown in Figure 7.

 The number of devices a particular end-user or employee is able to share should be limited.
 The number could be limited to 4 devices per user.